Lens: Uses

 A single convex lens mounted in a frame with a handle or stand is a magnifying glass.

 Lenses are used as prosthetics for the correction of refractive errors such as myopia, hypermetropia, presbyopia, and astigmatism.
-(See corrective lens, contact lens, eyeglasses.)
+(See corrective lens, contact lens, eyeglasses, intraocular lens.)
 Most lenses used for other purposes have strict axial symmetry; eyeglass lenses are only approximately symmetric.
 They are usually shaped to fit in a roughly oval, not circular, frame; the optical centres are placed over the eyeballs; their curvature may not be axially symmetric to correct for astigmatism.
 Sunglasses' lenses are designed to attenuate light; sunglass lenses that also correct visual impairments can be custom made.

 Other uses are in imaging systems such as monoculars, binoculars, telescopes, microscopes, cameras and projectors.
 Some of these instruments produce a virtual image when applied to the human eye; others produce a real image that can be captured on photographic film or an optical sensor, or can be viewed on a screen.
 In these devices lenses are sometimes paired up with curved mirrors to make a catadioptric system where the lens's spherical aberration corrects the opposite aberration in the mirror (such as Schmidt and meniscus correctors).

 Convex lenses produce an image of an object at infinity at their focus; if the sun is imaged, much of the visible and infrared light incident on the lens is concentrated into the small image.
 A large lens creates enough intensity to burn a flammable object at the focal point.
 Since ignition can be achieved even with a poorly made lens, lenses have been used as burning-glasses for at least 2400 years.
 A modern application is the use of relatively large lenses to concentrate solar energy on relatively small photovoltaic cells, harvesting more energy without the need to use larger and more expensive cells.

 Radio astronomy and radar systems often use dielectric lenses, commonly called a lens antenna to refract electromagnetic radiation into a collector antenna.

 Lenses can become scratched and abraded.
 Abrasion-resistant coatings are available to help control this.